 How Peer Support and Comprehensive Programs are Transforming Lives of Teens in Recovery

 “I didn’t want to have, like, any emotion,” he said.
-“So I thought, like, the best way to, like, put it down would be to do more and more and more drugs.”
+“I thought the best way to suppress it was to use more drugs repeatedly.”

 Sophomore Alexis Castillo, 16, is one of those benefiting from 5280’s unique approach.
 She is in recovery for alcohol and fentanyl addictions.
 Several of her friends attended the school when she enrolled during her freshman year and initially loved it.
 But after a while, some of Castillo’s friends left and she grew disillusioned.
 She stopped going to class and wasn’t motivated to work her recovery steps.